Carlosaj18/-Carlosaj18-Fullstack-React-Chat-App/README.md

 Here's why:
 * You can create your own chats.
 * You can integrate AI to your response based on chat GPT Integrations.
+* You can create assit AI chat.
+* You can create code AI response chat.
+* You can create general AI response chat.
 * You can add new users.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>